 It could be argued that we are all threat assessors.
 Evolutionary instincts enabled our ancestors to recognise predators and, in modern society, similar instincts might tell us to avoid dark alleys or dense crowds.

 Over the last 30 years, this task has developed into a profession.
 There are now associations for threat assessment professionals, conferences and training courses, and even a journal, the Journal of Threat Assessment and Management.
 But how do these developments pay off in practice?
 Does professional experience lead to better quality assessments?

 To examine this question, we asked threat assessment professionals and laypersons to participate in a study in which they had to assess three fictitious cases.
 The cases reflected different domains of violence – domestic violence, public figure violence, and workplace violence – and described the context in which the threat evolved as well as the behaviours and characteristics of the person posing the threat.

 The interplay between risk factors is not well understood yet on a scientific level, but its complexity underlines where algorithms fall short and expertise becomes necessary.
-The approach that draws on empirical informed guidelines but relies on the discretion of a professional for the final judgement is called Structure Professional Judgement and has been proven a reliable method for assessing risk of violence.
+The approach that draws on empirical, informed guidelines but relies on the discretion of a professional for the final judgement is called Structure Professional Judgement and has been proven a reliable method for assessing the risk of violence.

 It is important for all parties involved with threats of violence to understand where threat assessment professionals may contribute most.
 Such an understanding enables the professionals themselves to manage the expectations placed on them.
 When stakes are high, professionals can face unrealistic demands to predict the future or draw firm conclusions based on little information.

-As part of CREST’s commitment to open access research this article is available under a Creative Commons BY-NC-SA 4.0 licence.
-For more details on how you can use our content see here.
+As part of CREST’s commitment to open access research, this text is available under a Creative Commons BY-NC-SA 4.0 licence.
+Please refer to our Copyright page for full details.

 IMAGE CREDITS: Copyright ©2023 R. Stevens / CREST (CC BY-SA 4.0)